joavzmo/investmat2019/CourseOutline.md

   * Controller development and the interplay between science and technology

 ## Conclusion: the discovery of the inerter
-  * What is an inerter?
-  * How come no one had done this before?
+  * What is an inerter and how come no one had done this before?
-  * You have the right set of skills to succeed
+  * You have a useful set of skills to succeed, but people do not know
   * Final advice
+    * Do stuff (Driving for results, Planning and Organizing, Communication)
+    * Be nice (Building Trusting Relationships, Coaching)
+    * Keep learning (Technical/Professional knowledge and skills)